awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 **To manually run Sysprep using EC2Launch**

-1. In the Amazon EC2 console locate or create a Windows Server 2016, Datacenter edition AMI that you want to duplicate\.
+1. In the Amazon EC2 console locate or create a Windows Server 2016 or later Datacenter edition AMI that you want to duplicate\.

 1. Launch and connect to your Windows instance\.